felipefelixarias/discretesville/README.md

 # discretesville

-To use the GUI, run the main.py script in the visualze folder.
+To use the GUI, run the main.py script in the visualize folder.

 python visualize/main.py --help
 usage: main.py [-h] [--mode Discretesville Mode] [--alg Search Algorithm]